linrongbin16/fzfx.nvim/docs/GenericSchema.md

 Starting a searching command is actually creating a popup window and a terminal, running a fzf shell command inside it.
 Thus there's no way to get the current buffer number (`bufnr`) or current window number (`winnr`) you're editing (actually it's the _previous_ buffer/window).

 So we need a way to store the **_current_** buffer/window info in somewhere, so we need to create a context before creating the popup window and launching the shell command.

+## Shutdown

+A **shutdown** is some operations that will be invoked when a search is complete, it usually recycle resources.

+For example the **context** will create a temporary file to dump/pass some data between providers/previewers.
+Thus it also needs a **shutdown** operation to delete the temporary file when the popup is closed.

 ## Provider